MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 The fields shown on a card in Teams can also be affected by [!INCLUDE [prod_short.md](includes/prod_short.md)] customizations installed for your organization.
 Cards don't consider any role-specific customizations or user personalization.
 However, the card details window shows record details as you would see them in [!INCLUDE [prod_short.md](includes/prod_short.md)], including any extensions, role customizations, and user personalization.

-When searching for contacts, the fields that are matched in the **Contacts** table and those shown in the search results aren't affected by any customization or personalization.
+When you search for contacts, the fields that are matched in the **Contacts** table and fields shown in the search results aren't affected by any customization or personalization.

 ### How do the permissions required by the app affect my privacy?